 - 25% -- Group project

 - 35% -- Quizzes (approximately 6, equally weighted)

 One of the largest components of your grade in this course is outside-of-class programming assignments.
 The only way to learn how to program is by programming.
 You will not be successful in this class unless you write your own code.
 I encourage you to study with others and to discuss concepts and ideas with classmates.
 However, you must write and submit your own work.

 - Programs are due at 11:59 PM on the due date.
 There is a long and proud tradition of programs being due at that time.
 You are, of course, welcome to submit well before the deadline.

 - Late submission are accepted up to 48 hours after they are due.
 Up to 24 hours late, there is a 20\% penalty.
 Up to 48 hours late, there is a 50\% penalty.
 Programs will not be accepted more than 48 hours after they are due.

 - Include, at the top of your program file, a block comment with the following information (in this order): your name, the assignment number, the due date, and a brief description of the assignment.

 - Comment your code.
 You will be tempted to skip this.
 Resist that temptation.
 Good commenting is critical.

-One day each week, we will meet in the CS department lab, 16 Wing Technology Center.
+One day each week, we will meet in lab for in-class programming.
 During these sessions, you will be given a manageable programming assignment to complete.
 You are encouraged to work in pairs.
 While completion of the assignment is the goal, credit will be given based on making a good faith effort to solve the problem.